gerstrong/Commander-Genius/readme.txt

  * Then, you can run "CommanderGenius".
 Copy the files, wherever you want them together with the data directory. "make install" does not work though.

-Compiling CKP on Linux/UNIX (other than Ubuntu):
+Compiling CG on Linux/UNIX (other than Ubuntu):
  * If you want to compile the game, you need to have all the standard . development libraries and GNU C Compiler (at least version 4) installed on your system.